 Before performing any excavation, removal, or installation work (electrical or otherwise) at the site, the Contractor shall initiate a request for a maintenance transfer and preconstruction inspection, as specified elsewhere herein, to be held in the presence of the Engineer and a representative of the party or parties responsible for maintenance of any lighting systems which may be affected by the work.
-During the maintenance preconstruction inspection, the party responsible for existing maintenance shall perform testing of the existing system in accordance with Article 801.13a.
-The Contractor shall request a date for the preconstruction inspection no less than fourteen (14) days prior to the desired date of the inspection.
+The request for the maintenance preconstruction inspection shall be made no less than seven (7) calendar days prior to the desired inspection date.